Not sure why you should dive into ABA activity? These legal professionals explain how their careers have flourished because they jumped in.

 The Health Law Section of the American Bar Association is taking applications for its Fifth Annual Scholarship Program for law students.
 If you're interested in the health law field, the scholarship will help you attend the Emerging Issues in Healthcare Law Conference from February 21-23, 2018 in Scottsdale, Ariz.
 Applicants must be

 The ABA Distribution and Franchising Committee is seeking volunteers to write for its newsletter and e-bulletin, as well as publication editors, articles/news editors, and designers/artists to assist in reformatting their publications.
 Newsletter articles tend to be 500-2000 words in length, and e-bulletin updates are generally 200 words and no

 Amid the flood of natural disasters literally flooding parts of our nation, many law students and American Bar Association members alike are wondering how they can help those in need, whether it is with donations, supplies, manpower, or legal assistance.
-Before the Bar has already posted about resources
+Student Lawyer has already posted about resources

 The American Bar Association has put together a list of resources available to residents of Texas impacted by Hurricane Harvey.
 There are also ways law students and attorneys can lend a hand.
 The ABA and the ABA Young Lawyers Division have been compiling links to #HarveyRelief